-Note 27 - Summary of significant accounting and financial reporting policies
+26 Summary of material accounting and financial reporting policies

 The principal accounting policies adopted in the preparation of the separate financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.